-Kim and Mauborgne's (2004) approach seems to contradict the principle of competitive strategies which has become known as "blue ocean strategies".
+Kim and Mauborgne's (2004) approach seems to contradict the principle of competitive strategies which has become known as 'blue ocean strategies'.
 The authors indicate in the subtitle of their book: How can an undiscovered market place be created, making the competition unimportant?

-The authors distinguish red ocean strategies, i.e. the traditional competitive strategic actions from the blue ocean strategies.
-The name of red ocean refers to the markets full of bloodthirsty sharks.
+The authors distinguish red ocean strategies, i.e. the traditional competitive strategic actions from the blue ocean strategies according to the features in Table 2.
+(The name of red ocean refers to the markets full of bloodthirsty sharks.)